Languedoc, La Clape

 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

 Château Saint-Martin de la Garrigue is located in the Languedoc, between Montpellier and Béziers.
 It is composed of 160 hectares of property, alternating vines, scrubland, pine forests and olive trees.
-This estate is rich in history, it is composed of a 9th century Romanesque chapel and a Renaissance style castle, a perfect balance between history and modernity.
-He...Lire plus Learn more
+This....Lire plus Learn more

 Château Saint-Martin de la Garrigue is located in the Languedoc, between Montpellier and Béziers.
 It is composed of 160 hectares of property, alternating vines, scrubland, pine forests and olive trees.
 This estate is rich in history, it is composed of a 9th century Romanesque chapel and a Renaissance style castle, a perfect balance between history and modernity.
 It is composed of a collection of 18 grape varieties (10 red and 8 white) which allows us to produce a rich and varied range of wines.
 The cultivation of vines and olive trees is rational and certified Terra Vitis.
 The estate produces an average of 230,000 bottles of AOP Languedoc, Grès de Montpellier and AOP Picpoul de Pinet each year, marketed in France and throughout the world.
 A rich and exclusive terroir, small yields, harvests at maximum maturity, complex blends give concentrated and aromatic wines, rewarded in numerous tasting competitions in France and abroad.